 Me: I’m trying to visualise the shot here, if you don’t mind.

-Him: I’m a cameraman.
+Him: Waste of time.
+I’m a cameraman.
 I never visualise shots.

 Me: Yes, we’ve noticed.